nisheethjoshi/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ### 0. Read the files.
 * Downloads a `UCI_HAR_20_Dataset.zip` file with data if it doesn't exist. [:package: source](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)
-* Unzips the data into [a folder](https://github.com/demidovakatya/gettingandclearingdata/tree/master/UCI%20HAR%20Dataset).
+* Unzips the data into a folder
 * Reads features.txt into `features`.
 * Reads X_train.txt and x_test.txt into `x.test` and `x.train` (recorded data).
 * Reads y_train.txt and y_test.txt into `y.test` and `y.train` (activity types).